 - Fire suppression systems, including sprinklers and dry chemical systems

 - Portable fire extinguishers

 As a designer, you need to know the different types of devices and appropriate locations based on code requirements.

 An electrical engineer creates the final electrical plans for a project.
 But first, the interior designer creates a plan showing where the desired locations for the outlets, switches, and any special electrical devices.
 Any key dimensions, including installation height, should be detailed.

 Like the other mechanic trades, it is the responsibility of the designer to have a working basic knowledge of electrical systems.
 Here's the low-down:

-Cables (also called conductors) carry electricity from circuit breakers to its final destination.
+Cables (also called conductors) carry electricity from circuit breakers to their final destination.
 Here are common cabling types below.
-You'll need to know what type of cable is right for the application.
+First, know what type of cable is right for the application.

 - Non-metallic sheathed cable